firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 The alarm goes off at six a.m., but Brian’s already awake.
 He usually gets up around now for work, making calls to his usual contacts to see if any solar panel installation projects around the Bay Area could use a spare hand.
 Not today.

-After a quick run to the corner store to grab some bread, half-a-dozen eggs and whipped cream, he’s back home with the whole place smelling like bacon.
+After a quick run to the corner store to grab some bread, half-a-dozen eggs, and whipped cream, he’s back home with the whole place smelling like bacon.
 In the cluttered kitchen, three strips sizzle on a cast-iron skillet.
 Brian cracks two eggs over a small silver bowl to make the batter for Happy Face French Toast, a home-cooked meal to start their father-son day off right.

 When Brian was a kid, his fourth grade teacher, Mrs. Dickenson, used to lecture about how crucial breakfast was for concentration, how poor nutrition leads to poor grades and so forth.
 Of course, all those Fs Brian got had nothing to do with food.
 But he believed her back then.
-And stuffed his face morning, noon and night, which added weight but not wisdom, and gave the other kids even more cause to call him slow.
+And stuffed his face morning, noon, and night, which added weight but not wisdom, and gave the other kids even more cause to call him slow.

 Andre walks in, wearing faded Spider-Man pajamas, dragging his feet, eyes on the floor.